-The counties send 25 representatives to the provincial parliament.
+They send sixteen representatives to the provincial parliament.

 Canard's River empties itself into the Detroit river, at the Huron corn-fields, somewhat below Fighting Island.
 About four miles up this river are excellent mill seats, to which loaded boats can go.
 There is a fine limestone quarry in the rear of the corn-fields, nearly in the centre of the Huron reserve.